-In general the banking of seeds has considerable advantages over other methods of maintaining diversity such as ease of storage, economy of space, relatively low labour demands and, consequently, the capacity to maintain large samples at an economically viable cost.
+In general, the banking of seeds has considerable advantages over other methods of maintaining diversity such as ease of storage, economy of space, relatively low labour demands and, consequently, the capacity to maintain large samples at an economically viable cost.

 In the seed bank, cleaned dried seed is kept in sealed jars at five degrees which enables us to keep seed viable for between 5 to 20 years.
-Different seed can be stored for different amounts of time in these conditions, for example, some plants produce many small seeds adapted to persist for a long time in soil.
+Different seeds can be stored for different amounts of time in these conditions, for example, some plants produce many small seeds adapted to persist for a long time in soil.
 When correctly dried and stored seeds such as these can remain viable for a very long time.
 Other seed may not be so long lasting so will need to be sown and recollected more frequently.